yuxuanwu17/02710_Weakly_Supervised_of_RBP_Preference/README.md

 02710_proj

 # TODO
-- modify the one hot encoding, excluding the N symbol in the sequence
+- modify the one hot encoding, excluding the N symbol in the sequence (AGCT four characters)
 - Build the model for classification (embedding part)
 - Find the reason for fluctuation
+- Find baseline model (WSCNN model performance, for now a bug here)
+- Attention plots =>